 - Well stocked bar

-- Curio Shop
+- Curio shop

 - Internet Cafe

-- Satellite TV in bar available
+- Satellite TV available in bar

-- Game room: darts, pool, volleyball
+- Games room: darts, pool, volleyball

 - Swimming pool

-- African and continental cuisine Activities
+- African and continental cuisine

 - Visit Lake Manyara National Park, Serengeti, and Ngorongoro Crater - Traditional Game Drives - Walking Safari - Village walks